cedaro/simple-image-widget/readme.txt

 * `{theme}/simple-image-widget/widget.php`
 * `{plugin}/templates/widget.php`

-_Always use a [child theme](https://codex.wordpress.org/Child_Themes) to make changes if you acquired your theme from someone and you expect it to be updated.
+_Always use a [child theme](https://codex.wordpress.org/Child_Themes) to make changes if you acquired your theme from a third-party and you expect it to be updated.
 Otherwise, you run the risk of losing your customizations._

 = How do I add alt text to images in the widget? =